 9) Build, or Erect A Fence Around Your Grass

-A pretty easy one – if you don’t want your dog going on the grass, block their access by building a temporary or permanent fence around it.
+A pretty easy one – if you don’t want your dog going on the grass, block their access by building or buying a temporary or permanent fence around it.

 You can even use an invisible pet fence.

-For the DIY option, you can use something like the Tenax Premium Pet Fence (on Amazon), attach it to some fence posts, fix them into the ground, and you have created a barrier to your lawn.
+For the DIY option, you can use something like the Amagabeli Decorative Garden Fence (on Amazon), which is a movable and portable physical barrier to your lawn.